 - The use of financial services by low-income households is associated with improvements in household economic welfare and enterprise stability or growth

 - By supporting women’s economic participation, micro-loans help to empower women, thus promoting gender-equity and improving household well-being

 - For almost all significant impacts, the magnitude of impact is positively related to the length of time that clients have .”been in the program

-Poor people, with access to savings, credit, insurance, and other financial services, are more resilient and better able to cope with the everyday crises they face.
-Micro-loans can significantly reduce the need to sell assets to meet basic needs so poor people can cope with sudden increased expenses associated with death, serious illness, and loss of assets.
+Access to savings, credit, insurance, and other financial services enables people to be more resilient and better able to cope with the everyday crises they face.
+Micro-loans can significantly reduce the need to sell assets to meet basic needs so they can cope with sudden increased expenses associated with death, serious illness, and loss of assets.